-OAKLAND -- First it was Camino, then Boot & Shoe Service.
+OAKLAND -- First it was Camino, then Boot and Shoe Service.

-This year has seen no shortage of interesting new spots, the owners of which are clear about why they chose Grand Avenue: Convenience, availability and price.
+This year has seen no shortage of interesting new spots, and the owners are clear about why they chose Grand Avenue: convenience, availability and price.
 They say they are also excited about joining a corridor with an as-yet undefined personality, one growing in popularity while also maintaining a funky vibe that features auto and vacuum repair alongside manicures, used books and repurposed furniture.

 Patrick Cheatham, owner of Panorama Framing, 3350 Grand Ave., began maintaining the website for the monthly event after opening his store on Valentine's Day.
 Cheatham, who lives closer to Piedmont Avenue, said he chose Grand Avenue because, like Taylor, he felt more established commercial strips -- including adjacent Lakeshore Avenue and Rockridge's College Avenue -- were too expensive or competitive.

 Being on Grand Avenue, Cheatham said, "made me realize how neighborhoody Oakland is."

 Also new is The Star, 3425 Grand Ave., a restaurant that opened in July specializing in deep-dish pizza.
 Principal owner Jon Guhl, who also operates Little Star Pizza in Albany and San Francisco, wasn't looking for another business until the brick-facade corner spot once occupied by Milano opened.

 "If I were ever going to do another restaurant in the East Bay, it would be on Grand Avenue," he remembered thinking.
 "The demographics are right.
 It's the only area that has that kind of density."